 The first UPSFF foundation level was based on a “basket” of educational goods and services that DC government officials, education experts, and advocates identified as being necessary to providing a general education to all public school students.
 This basket was made up of nine categories of general education services (Figure 5).

 The District has not revised or updated this basket of goods since establishing the UPSFF.
 However, the DME has conducted two studies—one in 2013 and another in 2020—to assess whether the foundation level and supplemental weights are adequate for providing a quality education in DC.
 DC policymakers have never provided funding at the levels recommended in the 2013 Adequacy Study.
-More recently, the Mayor implemented a few recommendations from the 2020-21 UPSFF Working Group, which OSSE is required to convene every two years.
+More recently, the mayor implemented a few recommendations from the 2020-21 UPSFF Working Group, which OSSE is required to convene every two years.
 These recommendations included increasing funding for over-age high school students and splitting the English Language Learner (ELL) weight into two different weights to account for the different needs of elementary and secondary ELL students.

-Due to a law adopted by the Mayor and DC Council in the fiscal year (FY) 2023 budget process, the DME is additionally required to conduct an adequacy study every five years starting in 2023 and make recommendations for formula adjustments as needed.
+Due to a law adopted by the mayor and DC Council in the fiscal year (FY) 2023 budget process, the DME is additionally required to conduct an adequacy study every five years starting in 2023 and make recommendations for formula adjustments as needed.

-Other Ways the District Funnels Money to Schools
+Other Ways the District Supports Schools

 The District provides resources to students and schools through other District agencies’ budgets.
 For example, the District funds school nurses through the Department of Health’s budget and funds crossing guards through the Department of Transportation’s budget.
 Other examples: